yellowdog/trinityX/README.rst

          - 'ip2'

+     the following 3 settings are essential if not using luna, they tell ansible to take over configuring resolv.conf on all nodes, update hostnames according to the ansible hosts file and build dns zones on on the controller and rename compute instances

      the following 2 settings are essential if not using luna, they tell ansible to take over configuring resolv.conf on all nodes and dns zones on on the controller and rename compute instances

        **configure_resolveconf: true**

+       **build_zones_from_inventory: true**

        **use_inventory_hostname: true**